LinkedIn: International restrictions

-In 2009, Syrian users reported that LinkedIn server stopped accepting connections originating from IP addresses assigned to Syria.
-The company's customer support stated that services provided by them are subject to US export and re-export control laws and regulations and "As such, and as a matter of corporate policy, we do not allow member accounts or access to our site from Cuba, Iran, North Korea, Sudan, or Syria."

-In February 2011 it was reported that LinkedIn was being blocked in China after calls for a "Jasmine Revolution".
+In February 2011, it was reported that LinkedIn was being blocked in China after calls for a "Jasmine Revolution".
 It was speculated to have been blocked because it is an easy way for dissidents to access Twitter, which had been blocked previously.
 After a day of being blocked, LinkedIn access was restored in China.

 In February 2014, LinkedIn launched its Simplified Chinese language version named "领英" (Lǐngyīng (leading elite)), officially extending their service in China.
 LinkedIn CEO Jeff Weiner acknowledged in a blog post that they would have to censor some of the content that users post on its website in order to comply with Chinese rules, but he also said the benefits of providing its online service to people in China outweighed those concerns.
 Since Autumn 2017 job postings from western countries for China aren't possible anymore.

 In 2016, a Moscow court ruled that LinkedIn must be blocked in Russia for violating a data retention law which requires the user data of Russian citizens to be stored on servers within the country.
 The relevant law had been in force there since 2014.
 This ban was upheld on November 10, 2016, and all Russian ISPs began blocking LinkedIn thereafter.
 LinkedIn's mobile app was also banned from Google Play Store and iOS App Store in Russia in January 2017.
 In July 2021 it was also blocked in Kazakhstan.

-In October 2021 after reports of several academicians and reporters who received notifications regarding their profiles will be blocked in China, Microsoft confirmed that LinkedIn will be shutting down in China and replaced with InJobs, a China exclusive app, citing difficulties in operating environments and increasing compliance requirements.
+In October 2021, after reports of several academicians and reporters who received notifications regarding their profiles will be blocked in China, Microsoft confirmed that LinkedIn will be shutting down in China and replaced with InJobs, a China exclusive app, citing difficulties in operating environments and increasing compliance requirements.
+In May 2023, LinkedIn announced that it would be phasing out the app by 9 August 2023.

-Open source contributions
+Open-source contributions

-Since 2010 LinkedIn has contributed multiple internal technologies, tools, and software products to the open source domain.
+Since 2010, LinkedIn has contributed several internal technologies, tools, and software products to the open source domain.
 Notable among these projects is Apache Kafka, which was built and open sourced at LinkedIn in 2011.
-The team behind the creation of Kafka formed a LinkedIn spin-out company in 2014 named Confluent, which went public with an IPO in 2021.
-A list of LinkedIn's active open source projects can be found on their engineering website.